 Merging the Yin-Yang with the cross implies that with balanced development of our spiritual nature, we can attain love.
 Most Christians would disagree with that philosophy, because Jesus taught us that good works just aren't enough to open those gates of heaven when we die.
 The only way to salvation from eternal damnation, is by accepting the love of God.

 The Yin-Yang Cross is an attempt to apply a non-religious philosophy to the Christian religion, but it just doesn't fit.
 Surfer-dragon-tribal crosses are all good fun, but they don't get us to heaven.

-That's one thing we know for certain.
+That's not an unknown-unknown; we know it for certain.

 "As we know, there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns -- the ones we don't know we don't know."

 US Secretary of Defense news briefing, February 12, 2002 on the rationale for starting a war www.defenselink.mil/...